Thyme (Thymus vulgaris)

 1

 Double-blind, placebo-controlled, multicenter Phase IV trial of thyme-ivy combination syrup (Bronchipret®) vs. matched placebo.
 5.4 mL three times daily for 11 days.
 Outcomes: daily coughing fit count, Bronchitis Severity Score (BSS), responder rates.
-(Kemmerich, Eberhardt, Stammer 2006, Arzneimittelforschung)
+(Kemmerich, Eberhardt, Arzneimittelforschung)

 361 outpatients with acute bronchitis (≥10 coughing fits/day, bronchial mucus production with impaired clearance ≤2 days prior, BSS ≥5).